 What I found interesting is how strong the reactions are from those who absolutely want kids to be nowhere within a mile radius of fine restaurants.
 Posts such as:

-"People who force their toddlers on others in enclosed public spaces like fine restaurants (and airplanes) are even more selfish than those who insist on talking on cell phones in such places."
+"People who force their toddlers on others in enclosed public spaces like fine restaurants (and airplanes) are even more selfish than those who insist on talking on cell phones in such places.""I'm with the majority -- thanks for this list, because now we know which high-end restaurants we will never set foot in."

 I understand the frustration.
 I'm also the guy that wrote about the idiocy of allowing people to use cell phones on airplanes.
 To enjoy a romantic, peaceful and thoughtfully-savored meal without undue distraction is the right of people who plunk down $125 or more per person.
 I think the reasonable compromise is to ensure that there are strict and well-defined codes of behavior which are enforced upon those who bring children.
 If those are continuously violated to the detriment of the other guests, then the restaurant will reserve the right to pack the meal "to go" and send the patrons along their away.